 - in receipt of free early education for 2, 3 and 4 year olds.

-- In receipt of support from a professional.
-This might include a health visitor, GP, Paediatrician, or Therapist.
+- In receipt of support from a health professional specifically for the emerging or low level need.
+This might include a health visitor, GP, paediatrician, or therapist.

 - Have an emerging additional need that cannot be met by the current early years resources.